oyve/barometer-trend/README.md

 barometer.addPressure(datetime1, 101500);
 barometer.addPressure(datetime2, 101505);
 barometer.addPressure(datetime3, 101512, 100, 20, 225); //100 = altitude, 20 = C degrees, 225 = wind direction

-//addPressure(...) is more presice when pressure is corrected by altitude and temperature.
+//barometer.addPressure(...) is more presice when pressure is corrected by altitude and temperature.

 let forecast = barometer.getPredictions(); //returns JSON
 ```

 ## Note
-- Pressure must be in Pascals, 1015 mBar/hPa = 101500 Pascal.
+- Pressure must be input in Pascals, 1015 mBar/hPa = 101500 Pascal.
 - `getPredictions()` investigate the trend for the latest *one hour* and *three hours*
 - If run less than *one hour* or *three hours*, the latest timing up until now is picked.
 - The most recent trend with the highest severity is chosen (*One hour* or *Three hour* reading)